angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 	- Partition sizes much bigger than BIOS.
 	- All partitions of the same type.
 - Firmware loads only one bootloader according to an stablished order.

+### Several devices
+- BIOS/UEFI elaborates an ordered list with the devices.
+- It may not contain all the devices (can be empty).
+- It is editable by the user.

+### Types of bootloaders #TODO (p.45)
+- Can be of a specific OS or a booting manager.
+- It can be any kind of software, even a virus.

 ---
 ## Classification of the OS #TODO